SuperOfficeDocs/superoffice-docs/docs/api/custom-fields/overview.md

 ## Column offset

 What is column offset?
 Column offset is the sequential place of the column in the table.
-This is zero-based number.
+This is a zero-based number.
 For example:

 **This is a visual representation of a table:**